Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 [“You taste wike a Person, in a different way.
 Your hair tastes strange.”]

 He knew that taste from one of their moments of play while out exploring.
 Vemik was pleased to learn he was a *good* wrestler compared to Jooyun, and could do things like wrap his tail around Jooyun and *squeeze* the same way Yan often did when playing.
-But Jooyun could do things Vemik couldn’t like stand up and *'run’* instead of charge, and when he started *'running’* he *just didn’t stop.* He could *'jog’* slower and way, way longer too.
+But Jooyun could do things Vemik couldn’t like stand up and '*run’* instead of charge, and when he started '*running’* he *just didn’t stop.* He could '*jog’* slower and way, way longer too.

-And he could carry *lots* of heavy things in his clever, rough-feeling many-pocket-bag—his *'backpack’*—and carry them *forever* and not get tired.
+And he could carry *lots* of heavy things in his clever, rough-feeling many-pocket-bag—his '*backpack’*—and carry them *forever* and not get tired.
 Vemik wasn’t sure how that worked, because he was pretty sure he was actually a good bit stronger than Jooyun…sky-people were strange.

 Jooyun made a satisfied noise. [“Ah, that’s probably the ‘shampoo.’”]
 Jooyun said. [“It’s a kind of soap.
 Soap, by the way, is really good for cleaning hides and tanning them.
 I can show you how to make it one of these days—ah!”]